zhiliangxu/othello-game-ts/othello-game-requirement.md

 * Use A-star algorithm for computer mode.
 Harder levels means searching more depth levels in A-star algorithm.
 * Do not use existing NPM packages for the core logics, such as A-star algorithm and the game logic.
 Implement from scratch.
 * Code should be modular, for example, implement A-star algorithm in a separate TypeScript file, implement rule of the game in a separate TypeScript file too.
 Group similar files in folders.
+* Add test cases for TypeScript modules.
+Extensive test cases are needed for critical modules such as A-star algorithm and the game logic.
+* At the end, compile TypeScript code to minimal JavaScript so that it can run in a web browser.